 - 2.1 We will follow the procedures set out in the Cambridgeshire Local Safeguarding Children Board "Inter-Agency Procedures".
-A copy of these procedures can be found on the LSCB website www.cambslscb.org.uk - 2.2 The Designated Safeguarding Lead for Child Protection is: Mrs Maria-Anne Higgins - 2.3 The following members of staff have also received the Designated Person training: Mrs Maggie Ford and Miss Kerry Hammond - 2.4 The nominated governor for Safeguarding and Child Protection is: Ms Karen Jackson - 2.4.1 Governing bodies, proprietors and management committees should appoint a senior member of staff, from the leadership team, to the role of Designated Safeguarding Lead (DSL).
-The DSL should take lead responsibility for safeguarding and child protection.
+A copy of these procedures can be found on the LSCB website: http://cambridgeshirescb.proceduresonline.com/chapters/contents.html - 2.2 The Designated Safeguarding Lead for Child Protection is: Mrs Maria-Anne Higgins Headteacher - 2.3 The following members of staff have also received the Designated Person training: Mrs Maggie Ford Senior Teacher, Miss Kerry Hammond Pre-School Manager, Mrs Cheryl Chambers Pre-School Deputy Manager - 2.4 The nominated governor for Safeguarding and Child Protection is: Mrs Karen Jackson - 2.4.1 Governing bodies, proprietors and management committees should appoint a senior member of staff, from the leadership team, to the role of Designated Safeguarding Lead (DSL).
+The DSL should take lead responsibility for safeguarding and child protection. - 2.4.2 The DSL should have the appropriate status and authority within the school to carry out the duties of the post.
+They should be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters.
+(See Keeping Children Safe in Education, Annex B)